Ziiiixi/bitstream-compiler/README.md

 to the IDs of the real producer write and consumer read.
 There is no separate `bitstream.access`, dimension, iteration-domain, extent, or footprint summary.

-`producer_byte_window` is a two-result affine map describing the finite half-open producer interval needed by a consumer.
+`producer_byte_range` is a two-result affine map describing the finite half-open producer interval needed by a consumer.
 Its presence is the bounded witness.
 Dependencies with a scan producer, a recurrence-varying read, or a loop-carried predecessor read have no such map and appear in the unbounded